djrolfe/azure-docs-powershell-azuread/azureadps-1.0/MSOnline/Get-MsolRoleMember.md

 ```

 ### -RoleObjectId
-Specifies the unique ID of the role from which to remove members.
+Specifies the unique ID of the role to retrieve members for.

 ```yaml
 Type: Guid